louisejooones/noughts-and-crosses/README.md

 > What Technologies/Tools do you now feel more confident with?
 Tell them specifically what you learnt about these.
 > What engineering processes did you become more comfortable with?
 Standups?
 Pair programming?
 Project management?
 Tell them what you learnt from these processes?

+- Debugging
+- Stepping away from a problem
+- Sketching out logical processes